 NEW YORK, NY – April 23, 2019 – Hiscox, the international specialist insurer, today released The Hiscox Cyber Readiness Report 2019™, which gauges how prepared businesses are to combat cyber attacks.
 The annual report surveyed nearly 5,400 professionals from the US, UK, Germany, Belgium, France, Spain and the Netherlands who are responsible for their company’s cybersecurity and found that the cost and frequency of attacks are on the rise.
 Sixty-one percent of firms experienced a cyber attack in the past year, compared to 45% in 2018.
-The median cost for losses associated with cyber incidents also soared from $229,000 to $369,000.
+The mean cost for losses associated with cyber incidents also soared from $229,000 to $369,000.

 To determine the respondents’ preparedness to handle cyber attacks, Hiscox evaluated the firms’ strategy (oversight and resourcing) and execution (technology and process) and ranked them as a ‘cyber novice,’ ‘cyber intermediate’ or ‘cyber expert.’

 Key findings specific to the more than 1,000 US companies surveyed include:

 - Leaky bucket budgets: Seventy-two percent of firms plan to increase spending on cyber security in the coming year.
 However, increased spend without proper infrastructure and training is the equivalent of pouring water into a leaky bucket.
 Only 11% of respondents cited increased spending on employee training and culture changes as a result of a cyber security incident, both of which are crucial components of a company’s defense against cyber risks.